 Work began on the Angel of the North in 1994 when Antony Gormley was asked to produce a sculpture on a site outside Newcastle.
 The angel was chosen as it touched on the north east's industrial heritage, its transition to the modern age and our changing hopes and fears.

 Completed in 2008, the sculpture stands 20 metres tall and is made from 200 tonnes of steel.
 At 54 metres across, the angel’s wings are tipped at a slight angle to create the feeling that it’s embracing you.

 Standing on the outskirts of the city, you’ll need to plan your journey to the angel.

-Whether you’re travelling from the north, the south or the centre of the city, you can follow the brown tourist signs and you’ll easily find the Angel of the North situated just off the A1.
+Wherever you're travelling from, follow the brown tourist signs and you’ll easily find the Angel of the North situated just off the A1.

 If you’re taking the bus, head to Eldon Square bus station where the 21 and 22 routes offer frequent services to the Angel of the North.

 Driving from Newcastle Airport?
 You’ll be standing underneath the Angel of the North in around 15 minutes.